thoughtspot/thoughtspot.github.io/_admin/architecture/components.md

 the appliance type, the appliance appears to be a single instance.

 For authentication (logging in), some source of user information is required.
 These define the login requirements and access control groups.
-Users will access the data from a supported browser to view saved content or perform searched-based analytics.
+Users must access the data from a supported browser to view saved content, or perform searched-based analytics.
 Finally, it is recommended that you have some sort of networked attached storage for storing backups in case of hardware failure.